 Foam is almost synonymous with the cappuccino.
-You can get that velvety, pillowy microfoam by starting with your milk cold right out of the fridge.
+You can get that velvety, pillowy microfoam by starting with cold milk straight from the fridge.
 Next, you’ll have your steam wand submerged just slightly, so that when you turn it on you start hearing big sips of air right away.
-Once the milk starts to heat up (about five seconds and 100 degrees Fahrenheit), move your milk pitcher up so that you no longer hear anything.
+Once the cold milk starts to heat up (about five seconds and 100 degrees Fahrenheit), move your milk pitcher up so that you no longer hear anything.

 This process is called aeration — or the process of integrating air into the milk.
 It’s important to get as much air in, evenly, as soon as possible, otherwise the milk proteins will start to become less malleable and the foam stiff and soap-like.
 It’s a similar process for why scrambled eggs are so much fluffier when you whisk them while they’re cool, as opposed to whisking them straight on the hot pan.

-Once you have your silky foam ready, pour it into a shot of espresso until a six ounce cup is filled.
+Once you have your silky, steamed milk foam ready, pour it into an espresso shot until a six ounce cup is filled.
 Feel free to use a spoon to scoop more or less foam on top of your drink, like a traditional cappuccino!

-A cappuccino is a relatively strong espresso beverage with a standard ratio of one part espresso to two parts milk and foam.
-In comparison to a latte, a cappuccino has a more intense coffee flavor, as well as a creamier mouthfeel due to more presence of air in the milk foam.
-Not far off from a macchiato, the cappuccino maintains a strong coffee flavor with a more pronounced milky sweetness.
+If you like stronger coffee, a cappuccino is a relatively strong espresso beverage with a standard ratio of one part espresso to two parts steamed milk and foam.
+In comparison to a café latte, the perfect cappuccino has a more intense coffee flavor, as well as a creamier mouthfeel due to more presence of air in the milk foam.
+Not far off from an espresso macchiato, the cappuccino maintains a strong coffee flavor with a more pronounced milky sweetness.

 In Italy, the cappuccino often includes chocolate syrup or powder on top.
 Elsewhere in Europe, the drink is more simplified with only espresso, milk, and foam.

-A flat white is a very similar beverage to a cappuccino in terms of flavor profile and size.
-A key difference is the presence of thick foam atop a cappuccino, whereas with a flat white there is less foam.
+There are many espresso coffee drinks to be aware of and few are similar to the traditional cappuccino.
+A flat white coffee is a very similar espresso drink to a cappuccino in terms of flavor profile and size.
+A key difference is the presence of thick foam atop a cappuccino, whereas with a flat white, there is less foam.
 In more modern versions, the foam would be of a similar texture, with more density present in the cappuccino.

 For a traditional cappuccino